 Disclosures Information/Reference sections 1.
 Does the Company have any Subsidiary Company/ Companies?
 KCP has one subsidiary registered in Republic of Vietnam known as KCP Vietnam Industries Ltd. 2.
 Do the Subsidiary Company/Companies participate in the BR Initiatives of the parent company?
-If yes, then indicate the number of such subsidiary company(s).
-The subsidiary undertakes business responsibility activities in that country based on the requirements in that location and the subsidiary company complies with applicable laws concerning economic, social and environment discipline.
-3. Do any other entity/entities (e.g. suppliers, distributors etc.) that the Company does business with, participate in the BR initiatives of the Company?
+If yes, then indicate the number of such subsidiary company(s). activities in that country based on the requirements 3.
+Do any other entity/entities (e.g. suppliers, distributors etc.) that the Company does business with, participate in the BR initiatives of the Company?
 If yes, then indicate the percentage of such entity/entities?
 [Less than 30%, 30-60%, More than 60%] KCP also involves the stakeholders in its BR initiatives which include socially responsible activities like running schools, vocational courses aimed at employment generation and other activities aimed at environment conservation.
 Other entities do participate to the extent possible but their participation level cannot be measured and expressed in terms of percentage.